 CHEM241 (Liberal Arts) \$ Instrumental Methods of Analysis 5 hrs.
 3 crs.
-Modern chemical analysis: titrations, applied spectroscopy, electroanlytical methods, analytical separations.
+Modern chemical analysis: titrations, applied spectroscopy, electroanalytical methods, analytical separations.
 Use of spreadsheets in data analysis.
-Preq: CHEM 234 or CHEM 235 Not credited toward fulfillment of Chemistry major requirements.
-1 hour lecture, 4 hours laboratory.
+Preq: CHEM 232 or CHEM 235

 CHEM290 (Liberal Arts) Independent Study 2 hrs.
 1 crs.
 Individually guided introduction to research.
 Preq: Permission of the department prior to registration.
 Not open to students with a combined total of 12 credits in Independent Study.
 A student may register for only one course in Independent Study per semester or summer session.
 PASS/FAIL only.